AlexTelon/FlexiCharge-Backend/backend-app/docs/http/README.md

 ## Swagger Docs

-Other teams will constantly be harassing you.
-To avoid this, Swagger is used.
-Make sure that the documentation there (live server) is correct so that any front-end teams can use the "Try It Out" functionality.
+Swagger is used, it's important that the documentation there (live server) is correct so that any front-end teams can use the "Try It Out" functionality.
-This avoids many meeting hours.